solar panel optimiser

 Types of solar panel optimisers

-There are four types of solar panel optimisers found in Australia, each of which provide different functions and come at different price points.
+In Australia, there are four types of optimisers for solar panels, each with different functions and price points.
 It’s important to note that each type will add an extra cost to a solar system installation.

 • Discrete DC optimisers: These devices are attached to each solar panel in a string, which is attached to the inverter.
 Discrete DC optimisers offer benefits over conventional systems that use a single central inverter, including improved overall efficiency, better panel-level monitoring and increased flexibility.